vkocubinsky/SublimeTableEditor/README.rst

 ctrl+c, -
     Insert a horizontal line below current row.

-..ctrl+c, enter
+ctrl+c, enter
-..
     Insert a horizontal line below current row, and move the cursor into the row below that line.

 ctrl+x, ctrl+t
     Show Table Editor film in new scratch view